-Performance Condition 2 ("PC2") - 50% weighting - Sonic's Total Shareholder Return ("TSR") against the S&P ASX 100 Accumulation Index, excluding Banks and Resource companies
+Performance Condition 1 ("PC1") - Sonic's Total Shareholder Return ("TSR") against the S&P ASX 100 Accumulation Index, excluding Banks and Resource companies 50% weighting (all Issues)

-TSR Target Percentage of Options and Rights that vest Below the 50th percentile Nil options and rights to which PC2 applies 50th percentile 50% of options and rights to which PC2 applies Greater than 50th and less than 75th percentile Progressive scale of an additional 2% for each percentile increase 75th percentile and above 100% of options and rights to which PC2 applies
+TSR Ranking achieved Percentage of Options and Rights that vest Below the 51st (2011 Issue: 50th) percentile Nil options and rights to which PC1 applies 51st (2011 Issue: 50th) percentile 50% of options and rights to which PC1 applies Greater than 51st (2011 Issue: 50th) and less than 75th percentile Pro rata between 50% and 100% of options and rights to which PC1 applies 75th percentile and above 100% of options and rights to which PC1 applies

-Under PC2, Sonic's performance is ranked by percentile according to its TSR against the TSRs of the component companies of the reference group (being the S&P ASX 100 Accumulation Index, excluding Bank and Resource companies) over the relevant performance periods (see above).
+Under PC1, Sonic's performance is ranked by percentile according to its TSR against the TSRs of the component companies of the reference group (being the S&P ASX 100 Accumulation Index, excluding Banks and Resource companies) over the relevant performance periods.

-Relative TSR has been chosen as a performance hurdle as it provides a direct link between executive remuneration and shareholder return relative to the Company's peers.
+Relative TSR is used as a performance hurdle as it provides a direct link between executive remuneration and shareholder return relative to the Company's peers.
 A relative measure is important, as it removes from the assessment broad market share price movements which are out of the control of the executives.
 The executives will not derive any value from the relevant portion of the LTI unless the Company's performance is at least at the median of the benchmark group.